They bloom like summer roses,

 Rehearsing the distant refrain I imagine inside everything.

-said A., meaning his death.
+It was peaceful, said A., meaning his death.

 She had waited before calling the doctor.

 Looking back, I see myself again on those cliffs,

 clutching my chest, almost panicked.